 Example: Using filesystem MCP

 Filesystem is a simple MCP that allows the LLM to execute disk based tools on your server.
-For example, list files, read file, write file etc. In this guide, we will integrate it with<C1Chat />
+For example, list files, read file, write file etc. In this guide, we will integrate it with<C1Chat /> to create a

 conversational agent that can answer questions about your filesystem.